wendy-ha18/wendy-ha18/README.md

 ## Hello World 👋 I'm Wendy 🧃
 ![](https://komarev.com/ghpvc/?username=wendy-ha18)

-🌱 I'm a Software Engineering and Data Science enthusiast.
+🌱 I'm a Software Engineering and Data Engineer enthusiast.
 I am passionate about applying programming knowledge to enhance the quality of life, particularly in the fields of healthcare, technology, and climate change 🌎

 🌱 I'm looking for New Grad/Junior roles starting Feb 2024 ✨